bhatvinayak/mhz_cxf-c1f-Vulnhub-Walkthrough/README.md

 ![Screenshot](5.png)

-It looks like we should try ssh'ing in next step from the text file data.
+It looks like we should try ssh'ing in next step from the text file data.(port 22 was open right XD )

 **Step 5: SSH into the machine**